bringg/teleport/rfd/0203-database-healthchecks.md

 The priority of health statuses will be:
 1. `healthy`
-2. `init`
+2. `initialized`
 3. `""` (unknown)
 4. `unhealthy`

 The justification for the `healthy` and `unhealthy` status relative ordering should be obvious.
-It is perhaps less obvious why `init` should be preferred over `""`.
+It is perhaps less obvious why `initialized` should be preferred over `""`.
-By definition, an `init` status represents zero failing checks and zero or more passing health checks, whereas `""` represents no health information at all.
+By definition, an `initialized` status represents zero failing checks and zero or more passing health checks, whereas `""` represents no health information at all.
-Therefore, the proxy should prefer `init` over `""` health status.
+Therefore, the proxy should prefer `initialized` over `""` health status.

 ### Security